lezer-parser/website/site/docs/guide/index.md

 this notation, or with escapes like `\s`). `$[a-z]` matches `a`, `z`, and any character that, in the Unicode character code ordering, comes between them.
-To create an inverted character set, matching only character not mentioned in the set, you write an exclamation mark rather than a dollar sign before the brackets.
+To create an inverted character set, matching only characters not mentioned in the set, you write an exclamation mark rather than a dollar sign before the brackets.
 So `![x]` matches any character that is not `x`.